DC O-1 VISA ATTORNEY

 O-1 Visa Application Process

 Persons applying for an O-1 visa cannot petition for themselves.
-In cases of self-employment or a foreign employer, a US agent has to file the visa petition on worker’s behalf.
-An agent is typically used by self-employed artists or entertainers to arrange short-term employment with multiple employers.
-A US employer or agent files a visa petition for a nonimmigrant worker (Form I-129).
+In cases of self-employment or a foreign employer, a company or a US agent can file the O1 visa petition on worker’s behalf.
+A US employer or agent files a visa petition for a nonimmigrant worker through Form I-129.

-The O visa petition (I-129) can be filed up to one year before a scheduled event, competition, or performance.
-The object of the I-129 petition is to prove that you will qualify for an O visa, that you have the right background and skills to match the job requirements.
+The object of the O-1 I-129 petition is to prove that you will qualify for an O visa, that you have the right background and skills to match the job requirements.
 Further, appropriate labor unions or similar organizations have to be consulted to confirm your eligibility.